mogr20/flight-bookings/README.md

-**HTML5** - Markup language for the web template structure **CSS** - Styling language for styling the web templates **JS** - Web interactivity and DOM manipulation **Python** 3.12.8 (Django 4.2.20) - Backend web framework, for views, models, and dynamic templates **PostgreSQL** - Database storage and management, created by django models, and manipulated via django views **Whitenoise** 5.3.0 - Serves the static files directly from Django
+**HTML5** - Markup language for the web template structure **CSS** - Styling language for styling the web templates **JS** - Web interactivity and DOM manipulation **Bootstrap** 5.3.3 - Styling and frontend toolkit for rapid design **Python** 3.12.8 (Django 4.2.20) - Backend web framework, for views, models, and dynamic templates **PostgreSQL** - Database storage and management, created by django models, and manipulated via django views **Whitenoise** 5.3.0 - Serves the static files directly from Django